Green Campus Initiative (UCT): Campus recycling

 Recycling is very important at UCT – it produces up to 8 tonnes of waste on a daily basis.
 The GCI has been very involved with Properties and Services (management at UCT) in creating and implementing a recycling system on campus.
 All bins on Upper and Middle Campus have been grouped into stations and people are expected to throw their waste into the right bin.
 Waste is collected and taken to a sorting facility and UCT receives some of the revenue from recycled goods.

 Events

 Throughout the year, GCI organises events for the benefit of students.
 Such events include screenings of environmental documentary films, tree-planting days, talks by professionals in the environment field, and social gatherings for the purpose of contact-building.

 Outreach

 This is a new branch of the GCI, and includes participation with several schools around Cape Town.

 Green Police

-Through an assortment of green-overall-clad students blowing whistles and teasing 'green-offenders', the Green Police adds a lighthearted approach to environmental awareness.
-The GCI Green Police provide a visible presence at all kinds of student events and seek to be an approachable education platform for students, allowing them to ask questions and learn more about the 'green movement'.
+Through students in green overalls blowing whistles and teasing 'green-offenders', the Green Police adds an approach to environmental awareness.
+The GCI Green Police provide a visible presence at student events and seek to be an education platform for students, allowing them to ask questions and learn about the 'green movement'.